alwinpaul111/Retail-Intelligence-Platform/README.md

 seeded for reproducibility) rather than a scraped/licensed real dataset — it was designed to be realistic enough that every technique here transfers directly to real retail data, while keeping the whole pipeline fast enough to run and iterate on end-to-end.
-If asked in an interview, be upfront about
-this: it's a full demonstration of the pipeline, not a claim about specific real-world retail numbers.